-The main benefits of having orthodontic treatment with clear aligners like Invisalign is that they are almost unnoticeable when worn, and they are removable and more comfortable than fixed braces.
+The main benefits of having orthodontic treatment with clear aligners is that they are almost unnoticeable when worn, and they are removable and more comfortable than fixed braces.
 Although clear aligners can't treat all cases, those who are eligible tend to find them more convenient than traditional braces.

 The fact that they are removable means they are easily taken out for important meetings, or even just to take a nice photograph.
 You do, however, have to wear them for 20-22 hours per day, still taking them out to clean them and your teeth, and to eat and drink anything other than water.

 For more information on why you should remove your aligners to eat and drink, check out our article: Can you drink with Invisalign?

 The following table is a summary of the advantages and disadvantages of Invisalign aligners:

 If you already have braces but are wondering if you can switch to the Invisalign system, you can read our full article here to learn more.

 How much does Invisalign Comprehensive cost in the UK?

 As you will know, many private dental costs range between dentists and from practice to practice.
 However, as a rough guide, Invisalign Comprehensive costs between £3,500 and £5,500.